 The first women on the campus of William & Mary were enslaved women, who cooked and cleaned for the faculty and students during the late 18th and early 19th Century.
+Women have always been a part of campus life.

 Mrs. Munford had tried for years to create a "coordinate" college for women at the University of Virginia.
 UVA's alumni vigorously resisted that proposal and Mrs. Munford saw an opportunity to create a co-educational public university in Williamsburg, instead.